Understanding ADHD and children

-Children’s behaviour can be affected by emotional and physical issues.
-Physical problems will often affect a child’s behaviour, and perhaps especially when they are not able to express themselves verbally, this may be interpreted as behavioural issues before the root of the behavioural change is discovered.
+Children’s behaviour can be affected by emotional and physical issues, or their neurological wiring.
+Physical problems will often affect a child’s behaviour, and perhaps especially when they are not able to express themselves verbally this may be interpreted as behavioural issues before the root of the behavioural change is discovered.

-If changes to a child’s behaviour are observed over a prolonged period, it is advisable to seek professional help, to assist in assessing if there may be physical or emotional problems which are impacting on this.
+If changes to a child’s behaviour are observed over a prolonged period, it is advisable to seek professional help, to assist in assessing the root cause of any problems.

-The foundation of children’s behaviour is largely formed through the input they receive from the environment surrounding them.
-This primarily consists of care-givers behaviour (this can include parents and other care-givers), including the type of nurturing, whether and how they communicate love to a child, provision of learning and play experiences, disciplinary techniques used, and behaviour as role models (1, 2).
+The foundation of neurotypical children’s behaviour is largely formed through the input they receive from the environment surrounding them.
+This primarily consists of care-givers behaviour (this can include parents and other care-givers), including the type of nurturing, whether and how they communicate love to a child, provision of learning and play experiences, disciplinary techniques used, and behaviour as role models (1,2).

 This is just one small example of how children are prone to behavioural changes often due to external factors such as diet, and behavioural issues may be difficult to resolve unless appropriate changes to these underlying factors are also implemented.

-ADHD is the most common disorder affecting behaviour, with a gender ratio of 2:1 (male: female) (6).
-It is estimated to affect between 5 – 15% of children, however many experts believe that it is over-diagnosed (7).
+ADHD is the most common disorder affecting behaviouraand is estimated to affect between 5 – 15% of children, however some experts believe that it is over-diagnosed as differentiating between ADHD and other conditions can be challenging (7).
 Onset often occurs before age 4 and invariably before age 12.
 The peak age for diagnosis is between ages 8 and 10.

 ADHD used to be considered a behaviour disorder, probably because children typically exhibit inattentive, impulsive, and overly active behaviour, whereas now it is considered a neurodevelopmental disorder.
 Neurodevelopmental disorders are neurologically based conditions that appear early in childhood typically before school entry.
 They impair development of personal, social, academic, and/or occupational functioning.